MileHacker Logo

 • Buy souvenirs from small, independent shops rather than large chains.

-• Frequent neighborhood coffee shops and bakeries.
+• Frequent neighborhood coffee shops and places that sell bread and cakes.

-• Engage with local vendors at markets.
+• Engage with neighborhood vendors at markets.

 Be aware of potential negative impacts and make ethical choices.